Murders of Tay Chow Lyang and Tony Tan Poh Chuan: Aftermath

-After his acquittal, Tiwary was detained at Villawood Immigration Detention Centre for 6 weeks while prosecutors decided whether there were grounds to appeal the acquittal.
-He was also waiting for his new Singaporean passport to be made by the Singapore High Commission in Canberra, Australia in order to leave Singapore.
+After his acquittal, Tiwary was detained at Villawood Immigration Detention Centre for six weeks while prosecutors decided whether there were grounds to appeal the acquittal.
+He was also waiting for his new Singaporean passport to be made by the Singapore High Commission in Canberra, Australia in order to leave Australia.
 On 19 September 2012, Tiwary once again stepped onto Singaporean soil.
 He declined to speak to reporters out of respect for the bereaved families of his two dead flatmates.

 When told of the news of Tiwary's acquittal, Tony Tan's family expressed shock over the news and were said to be at a loss over the events.
 Tan's mother Mdm Chiew Lee Hua, then aged 64, said to the press, "My heart is in pain.
 If it wasn't him, then who was it?".
 The family of Tay Chow Lyang could not be contacted.
 Back in Australia, the prosecution confirmed they would not appeal against the decision of the appellate court.

 After returning to Singapore, Tiwary penned a memoir titled 99 Months: The Case Of The Sydney Double Murders, which covers the case, as well as Tiwary's two trials, his experiences in prison, appeals and his eventual acquittal.
 It was published in September 2014.
 It is mentioned in an article that Tiwary had made a trip around the world after his return to Singapore, and did not complete the mechanical engineering degree from Sydney.
 Other than that, Tiwary did not make any further comments about his private life.
 Even till then, he still struggles with his trauma from the events that occurred from the murders to the 8 years of incarceration.

 The case was made into a documentary by Channel NewsAsia (CNA) but Tiwary and his family declined to appear on screen.
 Tony Tan's parents Mr Tan Wee Sea and Mdm Chiew Lee Hua, and his sister Tan Poh Lin, were approached to talk about their feelings regarding the case, while Tay's family remains uncontactable.

 The murderer(s) of Tay and Tan were not found.